Streets of Remembrance

 Brisbane City Council is proud to commemorate the spirit of the Australian and New Zealand Army Corps (ANZAC) through the Streets of Remembrance project.

-Since launching this unique project in 2015 as part of the 100 year anniversary of the Gallipoli landings, Council has placed the Australian Defence Force Rising Sun badge and the Royal Australian Navy (RAN) badge on streets which share the same names as people, places or events of historical significance to the ANZAC campaign from 1915.
+Since launching this unique project in 2015 to honour the Anzac centenary, Council has placed the Australian Defence Force Rising Sun badge and the Royal Australian Navy (RAN) badge on streets which share the same names as people, places or events of historical significance to the ANZAC campaign from 1915.

-To date, 677 signs recognising 133 street names at 202 locations across Brisbane have received special commemorative badges based on links to World War One Australian forces.
+Due to the success of the project, Council expanded the project in 2019 to honour Australian armed forces across all wars and campaigns.
+To date, 677 signs recognising 133 street names at 202 locations across Brisbane have received special commemorative badges based on links to Australian forces.

 Council, in consultation with local communities and historians, will continue to honour Australian forces and demonstrate Brisbane's community spirit through this important, ongoing project.